wordswords/dotfiles/README.md

 # VIM keybindings

-1. &lt;Tab&gt; to activaue autocomplete plugins specific to Python and CPP modes, and then the default autocomplete of vim after that
+1. &lt;Tab&gt; to activaue autocomplete plugins
-2. Down cursor arrow to launch a shell-based grep through a path while editing a source file, and when you’ve done that:
+2. Down cursor for vim.coc diagnostics window
 3. Left and right cursor arrows to move through the syntaxic errors
 4. Up cursor to toggle the file browser/NERDTree buffer
 5. ‘>>’ and ‘<<’ to adjust indentation